 We’ve deliberately kept the description of this look general, as it refers to a whole category of looks rather than a single outfit.
 As dress codes have become more relaxed in recent decades, suits and even sport coats are becoming a rare sight among offices.
 To some extent, they’ve been replaced in the business casual dress code by men’s chinos and sweaters.

 For a look that’s both cozy yet polished enough for office wear, match a pair of crisp chinos to a button-down shirt and a sweater.
 If your office tends to lean on the more casual side of things, feel free to select a crewneck sweater.
 The crewneck sweater stands on the casual end of the sweater spectrum due to its athletic origins and inspiration.

-To bring the chinos and sweater look into slightly more formal territory, choose a V-neck sweater instead.
-The cut of a men’s V-neck sweater frames the face, and highlights the collared portion of the shirt in much the same way that a tie would.
+To bring the chinos and sweater look into a slightly more formal territory, choose a V-neck sweater instead.
+The cut of a men’s V-neck sweater frames the face and highlights the collared portion of the shirt in much the same way that a tie would.
 You could even wear your finest cashmere sweater to bring an extra, upscale touch to the outfit.

 It’s no secret we’re big fans of the turtleneck.
 Few other articles of clothing are at once so iconic in appearance and successful at their basic function.
-And thanks to the turtleneck’s unique heritage–it was first worn by hard-working Irish fisherman and then by sailors in WWII before being adopted by Hollywood celebrities and beatnik intelligentsia–it’s suited to casual and formal looks.
+And thanks to the turtleneck’s unique heritage–it was first worn by hard-working Irish fishermen and then by sailors in WWII before being adopted by Hollywood celebrities and beatnik intelligentsia–it’s suited to casual and formal looks.